sinamohsenifar/Ansible/secure_ssh_connection/README.md

     mv ~/.ssh/id_rsa.pub ~/.ssh/authorized_keys

-#### we must do this because its the address that sshd service will check it when we want to do login. you can change the address in /etc/ssh/sshd_config file, search for AuthorizedKeysFile and change the address.
+#### we must do this because its the address that sshd service will check it when we want to do login. you can change the address in

+    /etc/ssh/sshd_config

+#### search for AuthorizedKeysFile and change the address.

+#### there is some other options in this file like

+    PasswordAuthentication
+    RSAAuthentication
+    UsePAM
+    PubkeyAuthentication

-#### there is some other options in this file like PasswordAuthentication, RSAAuthentication, UsePAM and PubkeyAuthentication. make sure UsePAM and RSAAuthentication is equal to yes.
+#### make sure UsePAM and RSAAuthentication is equal to yes.

 ### step 4 then change the authorized_keys file permissions